 Alternate structure editors?

 No, but there are some workarounds.
+SciFinder's stemming algorithm is not obvious or particularly predictable.
+It does not use truncation symbols such as an asterisk.
 Searches for particular words are "polluted" by unrelated and unwanted words that share the same stem.
-For example, a search for "reactivation" will also retrieve thousands of records containing "reaction", "reactivity", "reacts", and so forth.
-One way around this problem is to do your initial search on the single problem word, then select the "as entered" option from the results table.
+For example, a search for "reactivation" will also retrieve records containing "reaction", "reactivity", "reacts", and so forth, making the desired word essentially unfindable.
+One makeshift way around this problem is to do your initial search on the single problematic word or phrase, and select the "as entered" option from the results table.
 Then refine/analyze that set with additional words or searches.
 A more sophisticated method is to do the "as entered" search, save the results with the Save Set feature, and then combine it with further searches also saved as sets.
+(However, a set has to be less than 20,000 hits before it can be combined.) .

 The default sort for references is by the database accession number, which is essentially the same as reverse-date: newest documents are on top, the oldest at the bottom.
 (Records from Medline are always below records from CAPLUS, also sorted in reverse chronological order.)
 You can re-sort a results set by author, document title, citing references, or reverse publication year.